verana-labs/verifiable-trust-vpr-spec/spec.md

 - use [MOD-TD-MSG-1] to increase by `validation_trust_deposit_in_denom` the [[ref: trust deposit]] of account running the method and transfer the corresponding amount to `TrustDeposit` module.
 - send `validation_fees_in_denom` to validation escrow [[ref: account]], if greater than 0.

-- define `now`: datetime of day, yyyyMMddHHmm format.
+- define `now`: current timestamp.

 - create an persist a new permission entry `applicant_perm`: